omni360/extrusiongen/README.md

-Thanks to Atze, Clemens, Anne, Tobi, Gideon, Rin, Peggy, Viki, the cool older Lady passing by who asked for a beer, you all make the time a good time.
+Thanks to Atze, Clemens, Anne, Tobi, Gideon, Rin, Peggy, Viki, the cool older Lady passing by who asked for a beer, you all make this a good time.